PA Contractor #8981

 What is the difference between re-surfacing and capping?

-Resurfacing adds a very thin layer of concrete to your existing area, and serves as a cosmetic quick fix to make concrete look new again.
-You can have your stamped concrete re-surfaced but this is not a service that DanTam offers or recommends.
+Resurfacing adds a very thin layer of concrete to your existing area, and serves as a cosmetic quick fix to make the concrete look new again.
+You can have your stamped concrete resurfaced but this is not a service that DanTam offers or recommends.
 Typically after the first freeze/thaw cycle hits and water has found its way between the two layers of old and new concrete, cracking and flaking will appear.
-Often times, your concrete ends in worse shape than prior to re-surfacing.
+Oftentimes, your concrete ends up in worse shape than prior to resurfacing.

 Capping is similar to re-surfacing but adds an additional 3”-4” of concrete, which can be done over top of any type of concrete slab.
-This method is often used for customers that would like to add some curb appeal to their existing concrete slab without having to demo the existing area.
-It can be made any color combo or pattern of your choice and because of the thickness does not let water get between the old and new layers.
+This method is often used for customers who would like to add some curb appeal to their existing concrete slab without having to demolish the existing area.
+It can be made in any color combo or pattern of your choice and because of the thickness it does not let water get between the old and new layers.

 Can I match my existing color scheme?